Prime Day

 Narrado por: Gabra Zackman

 Paga 0,99 € por los primeros 3 meses y 9,99 €/mes después.
 Posibilidad de cancelar cada mes.
-Oferta válida hasta el 12 de diciembre de 2025.
+Oferta válida hasta el 14 de abril de 2026.

 Después de los 30 días, 9,99 €/mes.
 Cancela cuando quieras.

-Compra ahora por 15,99 €
+Compra ahora por 15,60 €

-Compra ahora por 15,99 €
+Compra ahora por 15,60 €

 Acerca de este título

-From a highly regarded feminist cultural critic and professor comes a polemic arguing that the stifling sense of sexual danger sweeping American campuses doesn’t empower women, it impedes the fight for gender equality.
+From a highly regarded feminist cultural critic and professor comes a polemic arguing that the stifling sense of sexual danger sweeping American campuses doesn t empower women, it impedes the fight for gender equality.

 Feminism is broken, argues Laura Kipnis, if anyone thinks the sexual hysteria overtaking American campuses is a sign of gender progress.

 A committed feminist, Kipnis was surprised to find herself the object of a protest march by student activists at her university for writing an essay about sexual paranoia on campus.
-Next she was brought up on Title IX complaints for creating a ""hostile environment.""
-Defying confidentiality strictures, she wrote a whistleblowing essay about the ensuing seventy-two-day investigation, which propelled her to the center of national debates over free speech, ""safe spaces,"" and the vast federal overreach of Title IX.
+Next she was brought up on Title IX complaints for creating a "hostile environment."
+Defying confidentiality strictures, she wrote a whistleblowing essay about the ensuing seventy-two-day investigation, which propelled her to the center of national debates over free speech, "safe spaces," and the vast federal overreach of Title IX.

 In the process she uncovered an astonishing netherworld of accused professors and students, campus witch hunts, rigged investigations, and Title IX officers run amuck.
 Drawing on interviews and internal documents, Unwanted Advances demonstrates the chilling effect of this new sexual McCarthyism on intellectual freedom.
-Without minimizing the seriousness of campus assault, Kipnis argues for more honesty about the sexual realities and ambivalences hidden behind the notion of ""rape culture.""
-Instead, regulation is replacing education, and women’s hard-won right to be treated as consenting adults is being repealed by well-meaning bureaucrats.
+Without minimizing the seriousness of campus assault, Kipnis argues for more honesty about the sexual realities and ambivalences hidden behind the notion of "rape culture."
+Instead, regulation is replacing education, and women s hard-won right to be treated as consenting adults is being repealed by well-meaning bureaucrats.

 Unwanted Advances is a risk-taking, often darkly funny interrogation of feminist paternalism, the covert sexual conservatism of hook-up culture, and the institutionalized backlash of holding men alone responsible for mutually drunken sex.
-It’s not just compulsively readable, it will change the national conversation.
+It s not just compulsively readable, it will change the national conversation.

-Ciencias sociales Política y gobierno Sociología
+Ciencias sociales Educación Política y gobierno

 No hay reseñas aún